stevegt/isconf4/README.md

 QUICK START
 ===========

+First, follow the short installation instructions in the INSTALL file that came with this package.
+It's best to do this on whatever you're using as a golden master image, then deploy that image to all of your machines.

-To install the latest version of package 'foo' on ten thousand hosts, including any hosts that are currently down or not yet built, you can log into the first host and say this:
+Later, to install the latest version of package 'foo' on ten thousand hosts, including any hosts that are currently down or not yet built, you can log into any host and say this:

           cd /tmp
           wget http://example.com/foo-1.2.tar.gz